 Please be sure to contact the Office of Financial Aid, if you are an aid recipient and are considering a change to your enrollment.
 Adding or dropping courses creates an additional bill after funds have already been disbursed based on the prior enrollment.

-What should I do if I withdraw or take a leave of absence after receiving my loan checks?
+Q. What should I do if I withdraw or take a leave of absence after receiving my loan checks?

-Depending on the timing of your withdrawal or leave of absence, a portion of your loan funds may have to be returned to the lender, including any overage/refund amount you may have received.
+A: Depending on the timing of your withdrawal or leave of absence, a portion of your loan funds may have to be returned to the lender, including any overage/refund amount you may have received.
 These are federal regulations that control the Return of Title IV Funds.
 These situations are individualized, and it is important to contact all offices that need to be involved.
 The Associate Dean, the Registrar’s Office, the Office of Financial Aid, and the Associate Dean of Students will advise you appropriately regarding any and all repercussions of a withdrawal.

-What aid is available for summer attendance?
+Q. What aid is available for summer attendance?